Skip to content

 Access policy»

-By default, non-admin users have no access to any Stacks or Modules and must be granted that explicitly.
-There are two levels of non-admin access - reader and writer, and the exact meaning of these roles is covered in a separate section.
+By default, non-admin Spacelift users have no access to any stacks or modules and must be granted explicit permissions.
+There are two levels of non-admin access, reader and writer.
 For now all we need to care about is that access policies are what we use to give appropriate level of access to individual stacks to non-admin users in your account.

-Piggy-backing on the identity provider is probably a safer bet and is used by many DevTools vendors.
-With this approach, having some access level to a GitHub repo would give you the same access level to all Spacelift stacks and/or modules associated with it.
-That's somewhat reasonable, but not as flexible as having your own fancy user management system.
-Imagine having two stacks linked to one repo, representing two environments - staging and production.
-It's quite possible that you'd appreciate separate access controls for these two.
+• Identity provider: A safer bet used by many DevTools vendors.
+With this approach, having some access level to a GitHub repo would give you the same access level to all Spacelift stacks and/or modules associated with it, which can be inflexible if you want separate access controls for two stacks linked to one repo (such as staging and production).

-Access policies offer the best of both worlds - they give you a tool to build your own access management system using data obtained either from our identity provider (GitHub), or from your identity provider if using Single Sign-On integration.
-In subsequent sections we'll dive deeper into what data is exposed to your policies, how you can define access policies with different levels of access, and what those levels actually mean.
+Access policies give you a tool to build your own access management system using data obtained either from our identity provider (GitHub), or from your identity provider if using the Single Sign-On integration.

 Rules»